Using Satellites to Measure and Monitor Thermal Plumes

 One such company offering this service is Satelytics.
 Satelytics provides cloud-based software for a variety of industries including oil & gas, pipeline, power utilities, and water/wastewater.
 Using their proprietary algorithms, Satelytics can analyze satellite imagery and detect water temperature as well as vegetation health/coverage and biological/chemical constituents both on land and in water.

 Satelytics can take satellite data over large bodies of water and synthesize that information into data visualizations that easily quantify and spatially define entire thermal plumes.
 “In one instance, changes in water conditions resulted in a massive pooling of high temperature water near their discharge channel,” Allan Adams, Director of Science and Professional Services at Satelytics says, “eventually, it reached their intake pipe, and they began cycling recently discharged and still warm water that negatively impacted their station’s performance and equipment.”

 Satelytics is good news for power utilities looking to cut costs while preserving their investments.
 That’s because they can continually monitor these thermal plumes and instantly alert plant operators to temperatures that are outside of normal thresholds.
 “We could have alerted them well before any damage or loss of performance had occurred,” Adams claims.

-Results from Satelytics are provided through an easy-access web portal which includes real-time charts, tables, and alerts to potential issues.
+Results from Satelytics are provided through an easy-access web portal which includes charts, tables, and alerts to potential issues.
 Alerts can also be fed to smart phones, operations software, or third party APIs.

 Thermal plume monitoring is a necessity!